CedricHermansBIT/bit07/src/ml-workflows.md

 <!-- Header -->
 <div class="bg-gradient-to-r from-gray-50 to-slate-50 rounded-2xl p-6 mb-8">
     <h2 class="text-2xl font-bold text-gray-800 mb-2">Chapter 10: Building Robust ML Workflows</h2>
     <p class="text-gray-700 leading-relaxed">As models become more complex, the number of pre-processing steps (scaling, encoding, imputation) can become unwieldy.
-Performing these steps manually is not only tedious but is a major source of a critical error known as **data leakage**, which can completely invalidate your results.</p>
+Performing these steps manually is not only tedious but is a major source of a critical error known as <strong>data leakage</strong>, which can completely invalidate your results.</p>
 </div>

 <!-- 1.
 The #1 Pitfall: Data Leakage -->